BenGothard/PDF-Text-Extractor/README.md

 # PDF to MP3 Converter

-A Python script that converts PDF files to MP3 audio using macOS's built-in text-to-speech engine.
+A Python script that converts PDF files to MP3 audio using macOS's built-in text-to-speech engine when available, or Google Text-to-Speech on other platforms.

 ## 🚀 Quick Start